telerik/kendo-ui-core/docs/controls/data-management/treelist/overview.md

 ### Bind to Local Arrays

-The example below demonstrates how to initialize the TreeList and bind it to a local data array.
+The following example demonstrates how to initialize the TreeList and bind it to a local data array.

 ###### Example